 Reflx Lab 500T

-The second Reflx Lab contender is its 500T film stock.
-It’s made from the same converted 5219 motion picture film but with a twist, that Remjet layer not removed and still there!
-What does this mean, exactly?
-Similar tungsten-balanced colors – just minus the signature halation glow and less saturated cooler tones.
+The second contender from Reflx Lab is its 500T film stock.
+It’s made from the same converted 5219 motion picture film, but with a twist: the Remjet layer is still intact!
+What does this mean?
+You’ll get similar tungsten-balanced colors but without the signature halation glow and with desaturated cooler tones.

-Just a heads up that Reflx Lab 500T does require a different ECN-2 developing process, which isn’t widely found in many developing labs.
+Keep in mind that Reflx Lab 500T requires a different ECN-2 developing process, which isn’t widely available at many developing labs.
 Check with your go-to lab to see if they accommodate this film stock’s development process!

 Check out Reflx Lab 500T